 Design For The Utopia You Want, Not The Dystopia You're In

 We make digital stuff, but we also consume digital stuff.
 While it is smart to remember you are not the user, there is definitely value in understanding what being a user means.

 The wall between consuming and making is porous: the things we consume influence what we make, whether we intend them to or not.

 Designer and former academic psychologist, Chris Atherton, will take a look at what it’s like to be alive and using digital stuff in 2021.
 What is dystopia, and how did it get into prod?
 What are we really learning when we use technology?
 Why is psychology from a century ago still relevant, and who are all the old white guys with beards?
 And what does any of this teach us about our own responsibilities as makers of technology?

 Chris will take us back to basics and ask how we might re-evaluate perspectives from the last hundred years or so, in the increasingly uncomfortable glare of the internet.
 Armed with only a handful of memes and the desire to create good in the world, can we fix these interesting times?

 In this talk, you'll learn:

 As a former neuroscientist, Chris knows what tech does to our minds.
-She will make you rethink what you thought you already knew. #UX #behavior
+She will challenge you to rethink what you do … and don’t do. #UX #behavior